 E91 Station Wagon

-The E91 arrived in showrooms shortly after the saloon.
-The E91 maintained the exact same dimensions as the saloon.
+The E91 BMW 3-series station wagon arrived in showrooms shortly after the sedan The E91 maintained the exact same dimensions as the sedan.
 The engine and gearbox options were carried over as well.
-All of the models found in the saloon are available as an estate wagon with the exception of an M3 variant.
+All of the models found in the sedan are available as an station wagon with the exception of an M3 variant.

 Equipment can include xenon headlamps, fog lamps, automatic climate control, power-adjustable seats, satellite navigation, premium audio, Dakota leather upholstery, glass sunroof, heated front seats, Bluetooth and USB audio input.

 The BMW E92 3-series coupe did not hit showrooms until August of 2006 as part of the 2007 model year line-up.
 It is available in the 316i, 318i, 320i, 323i, 325i, 325xi, 328i, 328xi, 330i, 330xi, 335i, 335is, 335xi, 320d, 320xd, 325d, 330d, 330xd, 335d, M3, and M3 GTS layouts.
 In previous generations, the coupe and sedan were very similar in design and size; however, the fifth generation digressed from that tradition.
 The coupe is lengthened by 90 mm, narrowed by 38 mm, and is 25 mm shorter.

 Additional changes include: a switch to an L-shaped taillight design, steeply angled headlamps, and smaller side windows.
 The coupe features longer door panels and only seats two in the rear.
 The luxury options that are available in the saloon and estate wagon are also available in the coupe.
 The fifth generation of the 3-series is the last to include a coupe and cabriolet variant.
 For the current generation, and all generations moving forward, the coupe and cabriolets will be marketed under the BMW 4-series designation.